 Haivision to Announce Results for the Fourth Quarter and Full Year Ended October 31, 2022

 MONTREAL, Jan.
-12, 2023 /PRNewswire/ - Haivision Systems Inc. ("Haivision") HAI, a leading global provider of mission critical, real-time IP video solutions, plans to announce financial results for its fourth quarter and year ended October 31, 2022 after markets close on Wednesday January 25, 2023.
+12, 2023 /CNW Telbec/ - Haivision Systems Inc. ("Haivision") HAI, a leading global provider of mission critical, real-time IP video solutions, plans to announce financial results for its fourth quarter and year ended October 31, 2022 after markets close on Wednesday January 25, 2023.

 Haivision's management team will host a conference call to discuss fourth quarter and full fiscal 2022 results at 5:30 p.m.
 ET on January 25, 2022.